 Let Early Birds Shop While You Set Up

-- Early birds are typically experienced shoppers, which means they expect to haggle -- and they're better at it than you.
+Early birds are usually experienced shoppers, which means they expect to haggle—and they may be better hagglers than you are.

-- Have at least one other person helping you setting up the sale.
+- Have at least one other person helping you set up the sale.
 Make sure one of you stays outside with the early birds while the other carries merchandise out of the house.

 - Do not wait until the morning of the sale to price the merchandise.
 Do it in advance, the day before or even earlier, so all you have to do is arrange the merchandise.

 - Get lots of rest the night before.
 Nerves of steel help too.

 Let Them Shop Early But Don't Discount